Unpredictable events can happen at any moment, even in your brand new home. That’s why it’s important to plan ahead and prepare for the unexpected.

 What is Homeowners Insurance?

 Homeowners insurance is a form of property insurance that covers the losses or damages to your home.
-It provides liability insurance for homeowners in case any damage or accidents were to happen to the home or on the property.
+It provides liability insurance for homeowners in case any damage or accidents happen to the home or on the property.
+Think of it like an extended warranty plan, but for your house.

 In most cases, homeowners are required to provide proof of insurance before the bank will loan any funds for mortgages.
 This is to help protect the investment by ensuring that no matter how catastrophic the incident, your property is fully covered and you aren’t financially responsible for the damages.